 Basic Information About Silverfish

 The silverfish bug belongs to the order Zygentoma and the family Lepismatidae.
 Its scientific name is Lepisma saccharina.
 It has an outer body that is grey with a metallic shine.
-The grey metallic shine and colour gives the bug a fish-like appearance.
+The grey metallic shine and colour give the bug a fish-like appearance.

 Moreover, the length of this bug varies between 13 mm to 15 mm.
 It also has a tapering body shape as the abdomen tapers at the posterior end.
 The bug also comes with a tail made of three long bristles.